 Building New Mexico's clean energy workforce with Santa Fe YouthWorks

 AES has partnered with Sante Fe-based nonprofit, YouthWorks, and donated funds that will allow 10 students to attend solar installation training courses to prepare them for the PV Associates exam and a career in the renewable energy industry.
 Since 2001, YouthWorks has served thousands of youth while expanding youth development opportunities that include youth advocacy, high-impact interventions, alternative education, and employment connections for young people.

 Training students for a future in solar with Solar Energy International

 AES has partnered with Solar Energy International (SEI), a nationally leading solar training and educational non-profit, to provide solar workforce development training in New Mexico.
 As part of that effort, AES has created an AES-funded scholarship, which provides financial assistance to 15 New Mexico residents to cover solar education tuition fees.

 The partnership with SEI also includes services for colleges and universities to provide career development consulting for the future solar industry workforce.
 These efforts aim to stimulate participation in New Mexico’s clean energy future.

-AES has partnered with schools in the Santa Fe school district to provide access to renewable energy educational materials that will continue to resource teachers and create learning opportunities for our clean energy leaders of the future.
+AES has partnered with schools in New Mexico to provide access to renewable energy educational materials that will continue to resource teachers and create learning opportunities for our clean energy leaders of the future.